quincycheng/katacoda-scenarios-personal/conjur-k8s-secretless/sa-6.md

 ### Store the Conjur SSL certificate in a ConfigMap
-The Conjur SSL certificate is avaliable as `conjur-default.pem`
+The Conjur SSL certificate is avaliable as `conjur-server.pem`

 Use the following code snippet to store the Conjur SSL Certificate:
 ```